Dry AMD Treatment: Modern Ways to Slow Progression

 Cons:

-- Cannot replace active treatments like injections or photobiomodulation
+- Cannot replace active therapies such as dry macular degeneration injections or photobiomodulation

 The key monitoring parameters of AMD progression include GA area, drusen, and distance to fovea.